nikabakhtadzee-iaa/Customer-Transaction-Analysis/README.md

 # Customer-Transaction-Analysis
 I worked on customer transaction data in various ways.
 Firstly, i cleaned data to make it sophisticated for further analysis.
-Then i made exploratory analysis in order to get full picture.
+Then i made exploratory analysis in order to get the full picture.

 Detailed review:
 In the data cleaning phase, I created formulas to reclassify products to their correct categories: Electronics, Furniture, and Office Supplies.
 I also extracted year, month, and quarter attributes from purchase dates for easy tracking over time and added a audit math check that confirmed zero calculation errors across the entire dataset.
 With the help of Power Query, I made sure that all columns types were appropiate, also trimmed and did set first letter uppercase PaymentMethod column.